Camaradotspace/camara-website/docs/camara/introduction.md

 description: ""
 ---

-:::note
+:::note IMPORTANT
 It's our first time open-sourcing a serious project, and we want to increase our chances of having a positive experience.
-We hope this helps us communicate the right expectations on our work.
+We hope this guide helps us communicate the right expectations on our work.
 :::

 The Camara homepage provides expanded guidance and documentation on the design language, component library and style/pattern guide.
 We want our users to have as much information as possible while exploring Camara.